jagmeet11/Movie_bot-1/temp.md

 # FastAPI Service For Text To Speech Based On Voice Cloning

-This project is a FastAPI-based Service for Voice cloning.
-It provides endpoints for generating speech in both British and American accents by leveraging models trained on the XTTS architecture.
+The FastAPI Service for Text-to-Speech Voice Cloning is a project designed to facilitate voice cloning using FastAPI.
+It offers endpoints tailored for generating speech in British and American accents.
+Leveraging models trained on the XTTS architecture, this service allows users to clone their voices and customize accents for generated speech.

+The functionality of this service is centered around providing a reference audio, typically the user's voice, to allow the model to learn voice patterns.
+Users can input desired text, and the service generates speech with the user's voice, but in the selected accent—either British or American.

 ## Setup